 What does “mondai” mean in Japanese?

-Native speakers say “mondai” basically to mean ‘problem’ in Japanese.
-Probably, some Japanese learners know this word well as it is often used in Japanese textbooks.
+Native speakers say “mondai” often to mean ‘problem’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese textbooks.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “mondai” more clearly.
+My explanations would help Japanese learners understand “mondai” more clearly.
 Then, let’s get started!

 Contents